On the role of clustering in Personalized PageRank estimation: Many node pair estimation

 From Algorithm \ref{algApproxCont}, $\| p^{t_1} \|_1 \geq \alpha$.
 Hence, Proposition \ref{STATE_BW_ITER_MERGE} allows us to tighten the iteration bound by $\frac{( \| p^{t_1} \|_1 - \alpha )}{\alpha} \geq 0$ (with equality if and only if the algorithm terminates in a single iteration for $t_1$).
 In the more general case, the iterations we save roughly scales with the quantity

 assuming the nodes in $T$ are chosen in order $\{t_1,t_2,\dotsc, t_{|T|}\}$.
-We note the choice of this order has a clear impact on performance, but optimizing it at runtime is difficult; we discuss this more in Appendix \ref{secTargetOrder}.
-See Algorithm \ref{algApproxContMany} for our many target algorithm.
+We note the choice of this order has a clear impact on performance, but optimizing it at runtime is difficult; we discuss this more in \iftoggle{arxiv}{ Appendix \ref{secTargetOrder}. }{ Appendx I of \cite{fullPaper}. } See Algorithm \ref{algApproxContMany} for our many target algorithm.

 We next offer a clustering interpretation of the quantity $c_T$.
 For this, note $\pi_{t_j}(t_i) > r^t_{\max}$ is a notion of ``closeness" between $t_i$ and $t_j$; hence, $c_T$ is a notion of clustering of the set $T$, and our analysis suggests estimating PPR for many targets is easier when the targets are clustered.
 Note that, while the source clustering quantity $\| \Sigma \|_{\infty,1}$ from Section \ref{secManySource} is \textit{smaller} when clustering among sources is more significant, the target clustering quantity $c_T$ is \textit{larger} when clustering among targets is more significant; in Section \ref{secExperiments}, we show $-c_T$ scales with the conductance of $T$ in practice.